-Mike is currently General Manager Projects and Commercial at Fox Sports and Kayo, and has over 10 years' experience in the media and sports industry in a variety of executive management roles.
+Mike is currently Group Director Portfolio Management at Foxtel, and has over 15 years' experience in the media and sports industry in a variety of executive management roles.
 Mike is responsible for commercial and distribution management with Fox Sports suppliers, commercial partners and advertisers, and leads the Program Management Office delivering major projects across IT, digital platforms and content distribution solutions.
 He has previously led sales, marketing and retail distribution for Optus and IAG for an additional 15 years.
-Mike is the Chair of the Human Resources, Nomination and Remuneration Committee.
+Mike is the Chair of the Human Resources, Nomination and Remuneration Committee and Director of Endeavour Sunnyfield.